+the proposals as set forth on the reverse side of this Proxy Card.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+THE BOARD RECOMMENDS AN AFFIRMATIVE VOTE ON ALL PROPOSALS SPECIFIED.
+SHARES WILL BE VOTED AS SPECIFIED.
+IF NO SPECIFICATION IS MADE, THE SHARES REPRESENTED WILL BE VOTED IN FAVOR OF THE PROPOSALS.
 PLEASE VOTE, DATE, AND SIGN THIS PROXY IN THE SPACE PROVIDED AND RETURN IN THE ENCLOSED ENVELOPE, WHETHER OR NOT YOU EXPECT TO ATTEND THE MEETING IN PERSON.
 Please sign exactly as your name(s) appear(s) on the Proxy.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.
 HAS YOUR ADDRESS CHANGED?
 DO YOU HAVE ANY COMMENTS?

-{Top half of F Proxy Card}
+{TOP HALF OF PROXY CARD}

-[] PLEASE MARK VOTES AS IN T HIS EXAMPLE
+O PLEASE MARK VOTES AS IN THIS EXAMPLE.

-MERCURY COMF PUTER SYSTEMS, INC.
+MERCURY COMPUTER SYSTEMS, INC.

-Mark box at right if you plan to attend t he Meeting. []
+Mark box at right if you plan to attend the Meet ing.
+0

-right if an addres e of this card. ss change o r comment has [] been noted on the
+Mark box at right if an address change or commen been noted on the reverse side of this card. t has 0

 RECORD DATE SHARES:

-1. Election n of Directors:
+1. Election of Directors:

-Dr. Gordon Baty FOR [] WITHHELD []
+Dr. Gordon Baty FOR 0

-Mr. Sherman Mullin FOR [] WITHHELD []
+Mr. Sherman Mullin

-puter Systems, Inc. zed shares of Common
+2. Approval of the amendment to the Mercury Computer Systems, Inc. Articles of Organization increasing the number of authorized shares of Common Stock.

-AGAINST ABSTAIN []
+FOR AGAINST ABSTAIN 0 0 0

+FOR

+WITHHELD 0

+WITHHELD

-ares of Common Stock 7 Stock Option Plan.
+3. Authorization of increase in the number of shares of Common Stock issuable pursuant to the Mercury Computer Systems, Inc. 1997 Stock Option Plan.

-FOR [] AGAINST ABSTAIN []
+FOR AGAINST ABSTAIN 0 0 0

-discretion, the may properly come vote upon such other
+4. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Meeting.

-PLEASE BE S SURE TO DATE AND SI GN THIS PRO XY.
+PLEASE BE SURE TO DATE AND SIGN THIS PROXY.

-DATE ≣:
+DATE:

 SHAREHOLDER SIGN HERE:

-CO-0 OWNER SIGN HERE:
+CO-OWNER SIGN HERE:

-DETACH CARD DET ACH CARD DETACH CARD
+DETACH CARD DETACH CARD DETACH CARD

-{Bottom half f of Proxy Card}
+{BOTTOM HALF OF PROXY CARD}